leancloud/docs-en/views/push-guide.md

 You can delete an installation just as [deleting a normal object](rest_api.html#deleting-objects).
 This is also only available in REST API.
-There is no equivelent APIs in client side SDKs.
+There is no equivalent APIs in client-side SDKs.

 ```sh
 curl -X DELETE \